-The CFA Chief Officer's SOP 9-28: Strategy and tactics states: "Consider the environment in developing your control strategies and in your operations.
-Seek specialist advice where required to help you with these issues.
-Include environmental precautions in SMEACS briefings.
-Be aware of water and debris runoff.
-If your operations are likely to cause disturbance requiring rehabilitation, notify the appropriate agencies to help a smooth transition to the recovery phase" (CFA 2005b).
+The CFA Chief Officer's SOP 9-28: Strategy and tactics - version 2 (CFA 2006) states:

+- Consider the environment in developing your control strategies and in your operations. - Seek specialist advice where required to help you with these issues.
+Include environmental precautions in SMEACS-Q (situation, mission, execution, administration, command/communications, safety and questions) briefings. - Be aware of water and debris runoff. - If your operations are likely to cause disturbance requiring rehabilitation, notify the appropriate agencies to help a smooth transition to the recovery phase.

-Environmental notes in the CFA Chief Officer's SOP: Prescribed burning (CFA 2009a) state:
+Environmental notes in the CFA Chief Officer's SOP 9.39: Planning and conducting a planned burn (CFA 2021a) state:

-- "The planning of a prescribed burn will be consistent with environmental management standards and practices as outlined in the CFA Environmental care policy and Chief Officer's Standing Order 16 - Environmental care. - "The planner must seek advice on matters of conservation significance, which need to be addressed in a prescribed burn operation, including threatened flora and fauna.
-This includes ideal fire intervals identified in ecological burning strategies. - "Plan any use of class A foam in accordance with CFA procedures and avoid its use near watercourses and certified organic farms. - "The prescribed burn must be planned to manage the impact of smoke on the community.
-Appropriate notifications should be made in advance. - "Plan control lines to minimise soil disturbance, and plan for rehabilitation of control lines where necessary after the burn has been declared safe."
+- During the planning process burn planners must seek advice from internal, and where necessary external, advisers on matters of heritage and biodiversity values checks and updated as required. - When necessary identified values should be addressed in the burn plan. - Class A foam to be used in accordance with CFA procedures. - The planned burn must be managed to minimise the impact of smoke on the community.
+Appropriate notifications should be made in advance. - Plan control lines to minimise soil disturbance, and plan for rehabilitation of control lines where necessary after the burn has been declared safe.